 This course is a comprehensive survey of the major academic subdivisions within the science of psychology.
-Topics covered may include: the biology of behavior and perception, states of consciousness, intelligence, motivation, personality, psychosocial development, adjustment to stress, psychological disorders, and methods of treatment 1113 and PSYC 1113 or PSYC 1103. for psychological disorders.
+Topics covered may include: the biology of behavior and perception, states of consciousness, intelligence, motivation, personality, psychosocial development, adjustment to stress, psychological disorders, and methods of treatment for psychological disorders.